 Picture

 The grass here is amazing.
-You could put here.
+You could putt golf balls here.
 It would be a great place for golf.
 I imagine that it’s because goats graze here.

 Picture